1980 National League Championship Series: Game 4

 The Astros got another run in the fifth as Luis Pujols tripled and scored on a single by Rafael Landestoy.
 In what would prove to be critical failings, the Astros loaded the bases in both the sixth and seventh but couldn't add to their lead.
 In the sixth, a run for the Astros was taken off the board when Woods left third base too early on a sacrifice fly attempt and the Phillies successfully appealed.

-The Phillies took advantage by going ahead with three runs in the eighth.
-Pinch-hitter Greg Gross and Smith opened the inning with singles off Ruhle and Rose singled in Gross.
-Smith advanced to third and Rose to second on the throw to third.
-Mike Schmidt then beat out a grounder up the middle, scoring Smith to tie it and moving Rose to third.
-After McBride struck out, Trillo hit a sinking line drive that Jeffrey Leonard made a shoestring catch-on and Rose tagged and scored the go-ahead run.
-However, on yet another "catch/no catch" controversy, Schmidt was doubled off first (ending the inning), thinking Leonard trapped the ball.
+The Phillies took advantage by going ahead with three runs in the eighth, ending a scoreless string of 18 consecutive innings in the Astrodome.
+Pinch-hitter Greg Gross and Smith opened the inning with singles off Ruhle.
+Rose singled to right, scoring Gross.
+Right fielder Jeff Leonard threw to third, trying to tag Smith out, but Smith made it safely while Rose took second.
+Mike Schmidt then hit a grounder up the middle, scoring Smith to tie it and reaching first when Joe Morgan fielded but was hesitant and did not make a throw, as Rose took third.
+After McBride was struck out by Joe Sambito, Trillo hit a sinking line drive that Leonard made a shoestring catch on for the second out.
+Rose tagged and scored from third to put the Phillies ahead 3-2 as Leonard's throw home was offline.
+However, Schmidt thought Leonard trapped Trillo's hit and had taken second and was doubled off first by catcher Bruce Bochy to end the inning.

 The Astros didn't go quietly and leveled the score in the bottom of the ninth on an RBI single by Terry Puhl.
 But the tenth was ruinous for Houston.
-With two out and the score tied at 3–3, the Phillies' Greg Luzinski entered as a pinch-hitter and doubled home Rose with the go-ahead run on a close play at the plate, with Rose running over Astros catcher Bruce Bochy.
+With two out and the score tied at 3–3, the Phillies' Greg Luzinski entered as a pinch-hitter and doubled home Rose with the go-ahead run on a close play at the plate, with Rose running over Bochy at home plate.
 Manny Trillo then singled home Luzinski with an insurance tally.
 The Astros went 1–2–3 in the bottom of the tenth, and the series was tied.
 This was Luzinski's second game-winning hit in the Championship Series, coming after a subpar regular season for the slugger.

 Game 4 of the series was a Saturday afternoon affair that ran into the early evening of October 11.
 An NCAA football game between the University of Houston and Texas A&M had been scheduled to begin at 7:00 p.m.
 Rather than move the game to a different day or to another stadium, the schools elected to play the game at the Astrodome as scheduled.
 The conversion of the Astrodome from baseball to football took several hours and the football game did not kick off until 11:33 p.m.
 The game ended at 2:41 a.m. with the Houston Cougars taking a 17–13 victory over Texas A&M. The Astrodome crew then began work on converting the Dome back to a baseball setup for Game 5 of the NLCS.